robertcedwards/juice-docs/docs/dev/api/v3/contracts/jbsingletokenpaymentterminalstore/write/recordpaymentfrom.md

 * The function returns:
   * `fundingCycle` is the project's funding cycle during which payment was made.
   * `tokenCount` is the number of project tokens that were minted, as a fixed point number with 18 decimals.
-  * `delegate` is a delegate contract to use for subsequent calls.
+  * `delegateAllocations` is the amount to send to delegates instead of adding to the local balance.
   * `memo` is a memo that should be passed along to the emitted event.

 #### Body